Food Allergy (cont.)

 - Food allergy facts

-- What are the symptoms and signs of food allergy?
+- What are food allergy symptoms and signs?

 - Do infants and children have problems with food allergy?